 There isn’t one single answer to how often you should paint your home.
 In fact, experts can say anywhere between 4-15 years, which is pretty varied!
 The main idea is to paint your home whenever it starts to look a little worse for wear.

 If it’s time to paint your house’s exterior, you have the exciting job of picking out a new colour.
 But the colour selection isn’t always that easy.
 You have to find one that you love, suits your home, and is practical.

 To help you find your perfect choice, check out our guide to exterior house colours.

 1. Light Blue

-When it comes to the best house colour, light blue is a definite contender.
-A light, powdery blue is ideal for adding a splash of bright colour that’s not too overwhelming.
+Light blue is a definite contender when it comes to the best house colour.
+A light, powdery blue is ideal for adding a bright colour splash that’s not too overwhelming.
 It’s fresh and welcoming whilst also looking very modern.

 2. Buttery Wheat